theokont/YouTubeToSpotify/README.md

 ## Setup

-Firstly, you need to have gradle installed.
+Initially, you need to have gradle installed.
 If you dont have it in your system then check this first:
 https://docs.gradle.org/current/userguide/installation.html

 Clone this repo and open a terminal window to the project's folder